At least 40 GPs walk out of meeting on abortion services

 At least 40 GPs have walked out of an extraordinary general meeting of the Irish College of General Practitioners over the issue of conscientious objection to the provision of abortion services.

-The doctors left the meeting, held to discuss issues relating to the provision of abortion services as planned by the Government from next month, after about half an hour.
-The government is introducing the service following the repeal of the Eighth Amendment after May’s referendum.
+The doctors left the meeting on Sunday, held to discuss issues relating to the provision of abortion services as planned by the Government from next month, after about half an hour.
+The Government is introducing the service following the repeal of the Eighth Amendment after May’s referendum.

 Minister for Health Simon Harris plans to introduce a GP-led abortion service for terminations under nine weeks from January 2019, once the legislation is passed in the Dáil.